TheBluestBluester/Interactables/README.md

 ### broadcast:
 Args: (text).

-Sends a message to all players.
-If your message doesn't fit in one codeblock you can extend them by stacking.
+Sends a message but it sends the message to all players.

 ### playsound:
 Args: (id)(volume)(pitch)(duration) optional: (x)(y)(z).